Seesam24601/TAMMI/docs/functions.md

 This function rearranges `necessary_actions` so that it is ordered by longest time the action has been necessary.
 This is calculated by taking `(current_year - year_built) - age_trigger`.

+### Other Options

+TAMMI also has the option to use the `priority_scores` function.
+This function has the additional parameter of `priority_scores` which is a vector of the form `c(field = weight, ...)` which is used to weight the different priority scores.
+Each field in this vector must be a field in `asset_details` that has only non-negative numbers.
+And each weight must be a number between 0 and 1 such that the sum of all the weights is equal to 1.

+This function rearranges `necessary_actions` so that it is ordered from least to greatest by the weighted sum of the fields from `priority_scores`

 ## Annual Adjustment